 Excerpt: AWS Network Firewall Pricing – Network Security Service – Amazon Web Services Tokyo Region

-When performing TLS inspection, the Network Firewall Advanced Inspection Endpoint charge applies in addition to the regular Network Firewall Endpoint charge.
+When performing TLS inspection, charges for the Network Firewall Advanced Inspection Endpoint are incurred in addition to the standard Network Firewall Endpoint charges.

-Comparing the fixed monthly costs excluding traffic processing charges, with and without the Network Firewall Advanced Inspection Endpoint:
+Comparing the monthly fixed cost (excluding traffic processing) with and without the Network Firewall Advanced Inspection Endpoint:

 |---|---|